Clean air zones around the UK

 Drivers of cars with combustion engines will be charged to drive on certain streets in Oxford from August 2021, pending final sign-off from council members on the new scheme.

 A Zero Emission Zone (ZEZ) will be set up in the city centre if approved, initially as a ‘ZEZ Pilot’ covering a handful of streets in central Oxford and then expanding to much of the city in 2022.
 This expansion will be subject to public consultation.

-Plans are for the zone to run from 7am to 7pm every day, and drivers entering the zone will be charged a fee related to the emissions of their vehicle.
-The charge will be £2 a day for hybrids that emit less than 75g/km of CO2, £4 for Euro 4-approved petrol and Euro 6-approved diesel vehicles, and £10 for non-Euro 4 petrol and non-Euro 6 diesel vehicles.
+Plans are for the zone to run from 7am to 7pm every day, with drivers entering the zone being charged a fee related to the emissions of their vehicle.
+The charge will be £2 a day for hybrids that emit less than 75g/km of CO2, £4 for Euro 4-approved petrol or Euro 6-approved diesel vehicles, and £10 for non-Euro 4 petrol and non-Euro 6 diesel vehicles.

 Those prices will rise to £4, £8 and £20 respectively in 2025, however, and there'll be no charge for electric cars.
 There are also exemptions for certain workers such as those in health and care, those in financial hardship and Blue Badge holders.
 Residents can get a 90% discount, and taxis get half off.

 Bath's Clean Air Zone (CAZ) went live on 15 March 2021.
 It also uses rules similar to the London ULEZ, but at the moment, private cars aren’t included.
 Vehicles such as taxis and vans are charged £9 per day, while buses and lorries pay £100 if they don’t comply with Euro 4 (petrol) or Euro 6 (diesel) emissions regulations.
 Bath and North East Somerset Council had said that it'll offer financial support to some firms that need to upgrade their vehicles to stay compliant.